azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ----------------------------------------------

 ## Overview
-Security Scanner for Azure DevOps (ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, etc. configured securely.
-You can run the ADO Security Scanner standalone in a PowerShell console or in an ADO pipeline via a marketplace extension.
+Security Scanner for Azure DevOps (ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, , feeds, repos, securefiles, environments etc. configured securely.
+You can run the ADO Security Scanner standalone in a PowerShell console and this section demonstrates varios features of ADOScanner to get the compliance results and show visibility.

-Security Scanner for Azure DevOps (ADO) performs security scanning for core areas of Azure DevOps like Organization, Projects, Users, Pipelines (Build & Release), Connections and Agent Pools.

-> At its core, the Security Scanner for ADO is a PowerShell module.
-This can be run locally from the PS console after installation.
-This is as simple as running PS in non-Admin mode and running the cmds as shown below:

 ----------------------------------------------